ChristopherCarver/eBondCollegiality/Guide.md

         },

         // func: preparePayload
-        // desc: prepares the incident payloads for Alpha Co
+        // desc: prepares the incident payloads for SUPPLIER
         // parm: operation - insert, update, or delete
         //       dataBundle - JSON representating the incident
         // retn: n/a